 Anglonordic Charity of the Year

-We are delighted to announce that Cambridge Rare Disease Network (CRDN) will become the Anglonordic Life Science Conference Charity of the Year for 2022.
-Delegates will have the opportunity to meet CRDN during the conference programme including panel discussions, 1:1 networking and the exhibition.
+Cambridge Rare Disease Network (CRDN) was the Anglonordic Life Science Conference Charity of the Year for 2022.
+Delegates had the opportunity to meet CRDN during the conference programme including panel discussions, 1:1 networking and the exhibition.

 About the Cambridge Rare Disease Network